 - If your aux cable isn’t connected to your PS4 controller, this option will be greyed out.

-- Select All Audio and press X. This will ensure that all audio played on your PS4 comes through the headphone jack rather than through the TV’s speakers.
+- Select All Audio and press X. This will ensure that all audio played on your PS4 comes through the headphone jack rather than the TV’s speakers.

 The Cons of this method